 Shruthi has authored numerous reports and articles on gender equality and social justice, including recent publications on expanding equitable access to abortion pills as well as abortion care more generally, supporting women’s leadership in STEM, the role of private investment in the US care economy, the case for valuing women and girls’ unpaid care work, and how the philanthropy sector needs to shift to help build a more equitable future.

-Prior to Dalberg, Shruthi worked as an economist and policymaker, including spending time as part of the Singapore Government’s Economist Service.
-She holds a dual Master of Public Administration from Columbia University’s SIPA and the National University of Singapore, and a Bachelor’s degree in Economics from St. Stephen’s College at the University of Delhi.
-Shruthi serves on the Advisory Board of Career Girls, a San Francisco based non-profit that seeks to close the imagination gap between young girls and boys, and she is the co-founder of the Gender Breakfast, a network of 150+ gender equality advocates in the Bay Area.
+Prior to joining Dalberg, Shruthi worked as an economist and policymaker.
+She holds a dual Master of Public Administration from Columbia University’s SIPA and the National University of Singapore, as well as a B. A. in Economics from St. Stephen’s College at the University of Delhi.

 Shruthi is on the Advisory Board of two organizations –Career Girls, an organization that seeks to bridge the imagination gap between young girls and boys; and ShePersisted, an organization that works to address gendered disinformation against female politicians.